Ming treasure voyages: Situation near the end

 During the course of the treasure voyages, Ming China had become the pre-eminent naval power of the early 15th century.
 The Yongle Emperor had extended imperial control over foreign lands during the span of the voyages.
 However, in 1433, the voyages ceased and Ming China turned away from the seas.
 Admiral Zheng He himself died in 1433 or 1435.

 The trade still flourished long after the voyages had ceased.
 Chinese ships continued to control the Eastern Asian maritime trade.
 They also kept on trading with India and East Africa.
 However, the imperial tributary system over the foreign regions and state monopoly over the foreign trade gradually eroded, while private trade supplanted the centralized tributary trade.
 The voyages were a means to establish direct links between the Ming court and foreign tribute states, which effectively bypassed both private trade channels and local civil officials who often undermined the prohibitions on overseas exchange.
 The end of the voyages led to the shift of foreign commerce to the domain of local authorities, which further weakened the authority of the central government.

-The nobility and military were an important part of the ruling elite during the Hongwu and Yongle reigns, but the political power gradually shifted to the civil government.
+The nobility and military were an important part of the ruling elite during the Hongwu and Yongle reigns, but the political power had gradually shifted to the civil government.
 As a consequence, the eunuch faction was unable to gather enough support to initiate projects opposed by civil officials.
 These bureaucrats remained wary of any attempt by the eunuchs to restart the voyages.
 The withdrawal of Ming China's treasure fleet left a power vacuum across the Indian Ocean.